cmiles74/mcp-servers/README.md

 You may have to remind the LLM that the tool for working with the database is present, I found a prompt that starts with something like the snipped below works well.

 > There are a lot of tables in this project, you can use the "postgres" MCP tool to view them.
-Most of our tables are in the "kipu_demo_development" schema.
+Most of our tables are in the "super_interesting" schema.